 Every now and then, you may shoot a wedding where you give little to no direction to the bride or groom.
 They pose perfectly, show off their style and add their own personal flair to the shoot.
 Most of the time, though, you'll be in charge of creating those photo-worthy stylish moments, so let your creativity flow.

 Try a new pose, bring a few props and get artsy.
-Pay attention to little details like the bride's earrings and the groom's cufflinks.
+Pay attention to little details like the bride's earrings, the groom's cufflinks and the plus size bridesmaid dresses.
 With hard work, dedication and a whole lot of luck, your shot might just end up on the cover of Brides someday.